-A book about a girl who dies and what her death does to her family.
-Spoiler alert, it’s not great for the family.
+A book about a girl who dies and how her family handles it.
+Spoiler alert, they don’t handle it well.

 When you strip all the other bologna away, and this is one thick sandwich, that’s what the story is.
 It’s not a bad story, but the parents are so frustrating that they don’t prop the story up for me in the way I think it’s intended.

-It was so hard to read about how terrible they were, sometimes knowingly, to their kids and then be expected to feel sympathy for them.
+It was so hard to read how terrible they were, sometimes knowingly, to their kids and then be expected to feel sympathy for them.
 For the loss of a child, yes.
-For all the other years of bad parenting, which we discover tons of evidence for as we move through the book, no.
+For all the other years of bad parenting, which we discover tons of evidence for, no.

 Favoritism, ignoring your kids, being super controlling, putting your kids down all the time, hitting your kid.
 Nope.
 I’m sorry your life didn’t turn out how you expected but that doesn’t mean you get to be the worst ever.